This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # systemctl list-units --type=service | head -3 atd.service loaded active running Job spooling tools auditd.service loaded active running Security Auditing Service avahi-daemon.service loaded active running Avahi mDNS/DNS-SD Stack

-You can list services that have a “failed” status using the --state=failed
+You can list services with a “failed” status using the --state=failed

 option: